Eye Screening & Eye Examination in Singapore

 Regular eye exams ensure early detection of potential problems and help maintain optimal eye health.

-To get the most out of your eye screening, it’s important to come prepared.
+To get the most out of your eye screening/eye examination, it’s important to come prepared.
 Bring your current glasses or contact lenses so your prescription can be compared with new results.
 Be ready to discuss your medical history, including any medications or health conditions like diabetes or hypertension, as these can affect your eye health.
 Make a note of any vision changes, discomfort, or issues such as headaches or blurry vision that you’ve experienced.
 Since some exams may involve pupil dilation, which can cause temporary light sensitivity, consider bringing sunglasses for comfort afterward.
 Additionally, if your eyes are dilated, you might prefer to arrange transportation, as driving immediately after the exam could be challenging.

 Get in touch with us